makarand-thorat/makarand-thorat/README.md

 # 💫 About Me:
-I am currently working on Test Automation with selenium and Playwright.<br> I am also exploring software development with Java Spring  Boot Framework
+I am currently working on Test Automation with Selenium and Playwright.<br> I am also exploring software development with Java Spring  Boot Framework

 ## 🌐 Socials: